Critter Science

 Their hands are so important to them that they actually use them as a secondary form of site and object detection.

 8.)
-A testiment to their intellect comes in a test that scientists conducted that placed marshmallows in a jug of water.
+A testiment to their intellect comes in the form of a test that scientists conducted that placed marshmallows in a jug of water.
 Stones were placed next to the jug.
 The raccoons were shown how to solve the puzzle of obtaining the treats by dropping the stones in the water to raise the level enabling them to grab the tasty confections.
 2 of the 8 were able to repeat the example and 1 went a step further and just toppled the jug.

 9.)
 Raccoons produce a wide variety of sounds like hissing, purring, whistling, growling, and more.